There are times when we have to weigh right and wrong,

 Throughout the three hours of working, my mind kept wondering, “What if I don’t get permission?”
 I pushed those thoughts aside.
 Of course, he’ll give me permission.
 They kept coming back.
 I should’ve listened.

-I couldn’t stop thinking about the picture.
-I even dreamed about it during the night.
-The scene was calling me… but at the same time, that hint of doubt permeated.
+about it during the night.
+The scene was calling me… but at the same time, that

 The next morning there still wasn’t a permission notice, so I asked again, this time also asking if he took the photo.
 A little while later, his wife posted that he didn’t take the photograph.